RESEARCH | IN | PROGRESS

 Gentrification and Displacement within Disinvested Neighborhoods

-Cultural Landscape Design (Partnership with Planning)
+Cultural Landscape Design and Planning

 As urban communities grow and development patterns are established, it is important to design communities in a fashion that cultivates diverse landscape aesthetics.
 In most cases, neighborhoods developments and land use patterns segregate residents by class.
 This leads to area investment that is disproportionately allocated to areas of higher ad valorem value.
 To help offset this occurrence, designer must partner with planners and public administrators to strengthen the relationship between zoning, housing policy and landscape architecture.
 As parks are developed, zoning ordinances should be updated in a way that is reflective of healthy positive change.
 This involves the prohibition of undesirable land uses that impede safe access and desirability for pedestrians.
 This partnership declares that all communities should have access to diversified housing, valued parks, and green spaces, making unhealthy neighborhoods healthy.

 Eras of Displacement and Development in Black Communities

 The term development, although ambiguous, can be defined as the continuous process of change within a community that is influenced by social, economic, and environmental systems affecting human behavior.
 The harmony or discord between these systems is reflected in the social structures and the built environment.
 Development can be a state of progression or decline due to various externalities impacting a community over time.
 If a community becomes stagnate, area decline is inevitable, especially when coupled with area disinvestment.
 In communities of color, issues of decline and disinvestment are more pronounced.
 Often in landscape architectural practice, prescriptive design strategies are employed without a true understanding of the community’s assets or potential contributions.
 More specifically, as a person of color, a black woman, I became interested in approaches to landscape architecture that truly speak to the black experience within practice and research.